 Project Number: 2020-1-HR01-KA227-SCH-094792

-The aims of ACT project are to assist the progress of learning English as a foreign language, in particular speaking skills, by developing a unique drama-based speaking assessment rubric, a set of training materials, a drama-based activity book, and, finally, a e-learning platform which will unite all previously mentioned intellectual outputs.
-Said intellectual outputs will provide a deeper understanding of drama and its benefits in the classroom.
+The aims of the ACT project are to assist the progress of learning English as a foreign language, in particular speaking skills, by developing a unique drama-based speaking assessment rubric, a set of training materials, a drama-based activity book, and, finally, an e-learning platform which will unite all previously mentioned intellectual outputs.
+The said intellectual outputs will provide a deeper understanding of drama and its benefits in the classroom.

 The project target groups involve primary and secondary English language teachers from 6 countries, namely Croatia, Turkey, Bulgaria, Romania, Italy, and the UK.
-Their involvement in the project is crucial as they will be implementing the developed activities and be actively involved throughout the project.
-Having been involved in the project, the teachers will gain an in-depth knowledge of drama-based speaking activities, improve their pedagogical skills, develop their language and cultural understanding as well as make their teaching more fun.
+Their involvement in the project is crucial as they will be implementing the developed activities and will be actively involved throughout the project.
+Having been involved in the project, the teachers will gain an in-depth knowledge of drama-based speaking activities, improve their pedagogical skills, develop their language and cultural understanding, and make their teaching more fun.

-The intellectual outputs will be made available for use both for teachers and their students even after the project is finalized, to develop new and innovative teaching methods and implement these directly into practice as well as professional development through project work.
+The intellectual outputs will be made available for use both for teachers and their students, even after the project is finalised, to develop new and innovative teaching methods and implement these directly into practice, as well as professional development through project work.

 LFLO